 - The contract must hold mutual consent or be agreed upon by both parties.

 To enter into a contract, all of the parties must be legally competent.
 At the time of signing the contract, you must be of legal age and mentally capable.
 No party under 18 years old can be involved in a legal contract.
-Included in this rule are other parties deemed competent, including: a person who has the authority to sign contracts on behalf of a company, a person who has a justifiable power of attorney, or an emancipated minor.
+Included in this rule, are other parties deemed competent, including a person who has the authority to sign contracts on behalf of a company, a person who has a justifiable power of attorney, or an emancipated minor.

 Parties cannot carry out a contract to do an illegal act.
 For example, there can’t be a contract to kill, steal, or do anything illegal.
 The contract’s purpose must comply with the law.
 An agreement between two parties that involves one party defrauding the other would be void.
 As for real estate, contracts must be presented in written form and hold legal value.

 Anything of legal worth offered and exchanged in the agreement is referred to as consideration.
 Consideration is a term that is commonly linked to money, but it can refer to anything of value.
 The goal of requiring consideration is to establish that the contracting parties have reached an agreement.
 As long as it is present, it makes no difference what the size, number, nature, or amount of what is being exchanged.
-It’s important to note; consideration must be specified and written in the contract to add to its validity.
+It’s important to note; that consideration must be specified and written in the contract to add to its validity.
 A contract cannot be legally enforced if there is no consideration.
 All parties must offer some form of consideration for there to be legal acceptance.

 Mutual consent requires that the contracting parties have willingly and knowingly consented to the contract’s conditions.
 Any party involved in the contract cannot be subject to fraud, misrepresentation, error, or undue duress.
 The character of the offer must be explicit, the property must be accurately defined to identify the subject matter, and the price must be exact.
 Ultimately, both parties must agree to all terms mutually in an official offer and acceptance.